RemiHeijmans/Camera-image-fun/README.md

 ## ImagetoASCIIConverter (100... & allpixels)
 These files convert an image to ASCII art.
 You need to download an image and add its path to the code to make it work.

+## RealTimeAsciiArt
+this films ya and makes ascii art ot of it instantly. it isn't that good.
 ## VideoRecorder
 This project records a short video using the camera.